Frequently Asked Questions

 If your application is well-tuned and GPU-bound, you may notice some reduction in CPU power.
 The CPU may be idle more often, but there won’t be a graphics difference if the application is already GPU-bound.
 If you get many CPU cycles back, you can explore enhancing rendering using some offline CPU techniques outside the rendering pipeline using a combination of CPU and GPU work to get better results.

-There are plenty of other choices, and many people are likely to experiment with different languages and different kinds of tool chains, middleware, and game engines to generate the SPIR-V that goes into the driver.
-Some can be linked directly into an application, so you don’t have to rely solely on offline support.
+There are other ways to write shaders for Vulkan-based applications using different high-level languages and supporting toolchains.
+Some high-level shaders can be linked directly into an application, so you don’t have to rely solely on offline support.
 We call this off-driver support, and you can do it online by using a side tool in real-time.
 Note that it isn’t part of the core Vulkan drivers stack.
 SPIR-V can also be written directly in SPIR-V assembly language and assembled using the spirv-as tool included in the Vulkan SDK.

 The initial goal of Vulkan 1.0 is to address the functionality of current GPUs and current drivers.
 So hardware capabilities are stressed as opposed to middleware.
 High quality text rendering (anything involving fonts) is out of scope for this level of activity.
 Vulkan is ideal for layered implementations and layered APIs that would run on top of Vulkan.